nikunjkothiya/html-js-pdf-editor/README.md

 ## Usage

 1. **Opening a PDF**
-   - Click the upload area or drag and drop a PDF file
+   - Click the upload area for load a PDF file
    - The PDF will load and display with page previews in the sidebar

 2. **Adding Annotations**